Is This The Worst Glastonbury Headline Set Of All Time?

 One band.
 A lot of alcohol.
 And a lead singer that has trouble standing up.
 Watch it in horror.

-With Glastonbury around the corner (again), we've been thinking about who the best headliners have been.
+With Glastonbury taking a well deserved rest this year, we've been thinking about who the best headliners have been.
 And occasionally, who were the worst?
-Back in 1981, New Order were THE big act for Glastonbury, and got to grace the Pyramid Stage.
+Back in 1981, New Order were THE big act for Glastonbury, and got to grace the Pyramid Stage in a co-headline slot with hippy legends Hawkwind.
 And they played an absolute stinker.

 In those days, booking a band like New Order was quite a coup for the Eavises.
 Having gained huge acclaim as Joy Division, the band had reconvened after the death of singer Ian Curtis and were in the process of recording a debut album under their new name.